aclai-lab/SoleLogics.jl/docs/src/many-valued-logics.md

 ```

 # [Introduction](@id many-valued-logics-introduction)
 SoleLogics also provides tools to work with [many-valued logics](https://en.wikipedia.org/wiki/Many-valued_logic) (e.g., fuzzy logics), that is, logics with more truth values other than the classical Boolean ones `⊤` and `⊥`.
-With many-valued logics, the truth values are part of a bounded lattice encoding a partial order between them, encoding a *truer than* relation.
+With many-valued logics, the truth values are elements of a bounded lattice, providing a partial order between them, which encodes a *truer than* relation.

-To use these tools, import the ManyValuedLogics subpackage:
+Most of the tools for dealing with these logics can be accessed by importing the ManyValuedLogics submodule:
 ```julia
 using SoleLogics.ManyValuedLogics
 ```